jasonrowland86/test-app/README.md

 ![Alt text](/ScreenShot3.jpg?raw=true)

-## Installing Dependencies and running app
+## Installing dependencies and running app

 * In app directory run npm install to install all dependencies
 * Run npm start to run the app